QC-UCI/QHack/README.md

 \* To overcome the training instability, HEP community often uses Wasserstein GANs.
 Due to time constraints, we plan to investigate a quantum enhanced Wassertein GANs in the future.

 ### Procedure
+- Construct QC-AAN with multi-basis QCBM and CaloGAN

+- Run experiments against particle physics dataset and compare it against vanilla CaloGAN with the metrics in the next section

+- If time permits, repeat the experiments and compare it against
+  - Wasserstein CalGAN
+  - Restricted boltzmann machine (RBM) based AAN

 ### Metric